mrjoshuap/puppet-dnsmasq/README.md

     /etc/dnsmasq.conf   #- main dnsmasq config file (include dir) /etc/dnsmasq.d/*    #- dnsmasq managed include config directory

+The config directory is a managed directory by default.
+Any non-managed configurations located in it will be removed.
+If you wish to disable this behavior, set `dnsmasq::purge` to `false`.

 ### Setup Requirements

 1. Install